mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/index.md

 - <a href="business-requirements.html">Business Requirements</a> - contains the requirements for this implementation guide including the definition of key concepts, use cases, and a data dictionary.
 - <a href="data-models-and-exchange.html">Data Models and Exchange</a> - contains the data models and data exchange protocols with actors and transactions defined.
 - <a href="deployment.html">Deployment Guidance </a> - contains relevant technical specifications and guidance, testing resources, reference implementation materials, and supporting guidance for adaptation to local contexts.

-This guide is prepared to facilitate digital implementation of WHO Immunization guidelines by providing FHIR-based computable representations of and implementation guidance for using the key components of the WHO Immunization digital adaptation kit (DAK):

-* Health Interventions & Recommendations
-* Generic Personas
-* User Scenarios
-* Business Processes & Workflows
-* Core Data Elements
-* Decision Support Logic
-* Indicators & Monitoring
-* Functional & Non-functional Requirements

-This guide is a companion to the Digital Adaptation Kit (DAK) and should be used side-by-side with it.
-Implementers are strongly encouraged to make use of the Digital Adaptation Kit.
-The focus of this guide is on the explanation and use of the computable artifacts.

 This guide assumes use of the following resources:
 * [IPS Patient](http://hl7.org/fhir/uv/ips/StructureDefinition/Patient-uv-ips)